 - ESPON Geospecs – Geographic specificities: Euromontana contributes to consultations organised in the framework of this project.

-- ESPON INTERCO– Indicators of territorial cohesion: Euromontana participated in a stakeholders meeting organised on the 14th January 2011.
+- ESPON INTERCO– Indicators of territorial cohesion: Euromontana participated in a stakeholders meeting and produced a document on this topic.